As of May 17, 2013:

 TOTAL VALUE OF ALLOWED CLAIMS

-In the Bernard L. Madoff Investment Securities LLC (BLMIS) liquidation, the Securities Investor Protection Corporation (SIPC) has made cash advances – up to a maximum of $500,000 – available to the court-appointed Securities Investor Protection Act (SIPA) Trustee to distribute to customers with allowed claims, as a way to expedite financial relief to these customers.
-As of May 6, 2013, SIPC has committed approximately $807.7 million to the BLMIS liquidation for this purpose.
+In the Bernard L. Madoff Investment Securities LLC (BLMIS) liquidation, the Securities Investor Protection Corporation (SIPC) has made cash advances – up to a maximum of $500,000 per allowed claim – available to the court-appointed Securities Investor Protection Act (SIPA) Trustee to distribute to eligible customers, as a way to expedite financial relief to these customers.
+As of September 25, 2024, SIPC has committed approximately $850.4 million to the BLMIS liquidation for this purpose.
 SIPC-committed advances will continue to increase as claims that are currently in litigation are allowed as a result of settlements or the conclusion of litigation.

 According to the provisions of SIPA, SIPC is reimbursed for its advances to customers once each respective customer claim is fully satisfied.
-As of the third pro rata distribution in the BLMIS liquidation proceeding, SIPC received $102.81 million in reimbursement from the Customer Fund for advances paid on fully satisfied accounts.
+SIPC has received $258.1 million in reimbursement from the Customer Fund for advances paid on fully satisfied accounts, leaving $592.2 million in SIPC advances outstanding.

 *In this instance, the term "subrogation" refers to the reimbursement to SIPC of cash advances made to BLMIS customers, once the respective allowed customer claim has been fully satisfied.